-All matches are open to the general public free of charge!
+All matches are open to the general public for FREE!

 About the KPSF Open